 2. Place the triangles of bread in a large, oven-safe dish.

-3. Make the custard by heating the milk on the stove over a low heat.
+3. Make the custard by heating the milk and butter together on the stove over a low heat.
 Whisk the eggs with the sugar for a couple of minutes in a separate bowl, then pour the milk gently into the eggs, stirring it into the mixture.

 4. Pour the mixture over the bread slowly, making sure that the whole dish is covered with custard.
+Dot generously with the marmalade.
 Leave to soak for 10 minutes while you preheat the oven to 170°C. Sprinkle with demerara sugar.